Houston Buffaloes: Later history and succession (1928–1961)

 Similarly, the radio broadcasting team remained with the new Houston major league franchise.
 Loel Passe worked alongside Gene Elston as a color commentator until he retired from broadcasting in 1976.
 Elston continued with the Astros until 1986.

-After being purchased by Houston's major league club, the Buffaloes organization served as their Triple-A affiliate, but were reorganized and moved to become the Oklahoma City 89ers, which have been known since 2014 as the Oklahoma City Dodgers.
+After being purchased by Houston's major league club, the Buffaloes organization served as their Triple-A affiliate, but were reorganized and moved to become the Oklahoma City 89ers, which have been known since 2024 as the Oklahoma City Comets.
 Eventually, the Astros sold the team to Tulsa businessman, P. C. Dixon, in November 1970.
 However, Oklahoma City remained affiliated with the Astros through the 1972 season.
 Beginning in the 2011 season, the Oklahoma City club again became the Astros' Triple-A affiliate, but that affiliation ended three years later.

 Hall of Fame

-The Houston Buffaloes had many associated with them who were inducted into the National Baseball Hall of Fame including Dizzy Dean who played for the team from 1930–1931, "Ducky" Joe Medwick who played from 1931–1932, Chick Hafey who played for 1924, Jim Bottomley who played for 1921, and Tris Speaker who played for 1907.
+The Houston Buffaloes had many associated with them who were inducted into or honored by the National Baseball Hall of Fame including Dizzy Dean who played for the team from 1930–1931, "Ducky" Joe Medwick who played from 1931–1932, Chick Hafey who played for 1924, Jim Bottomley who played for 1921, and Tris Speaker who played for 1907.
 Commentator Gene Elston, who worked with the Buffaloes in 1961, was awarded the Ford C. Frick Award in 2006.